 - Section 1.
 Committees and Working Units.
 The Commission completes much of its work through a strong committee and working unit structure outlined in Commission Policy #08.1102: Subordinate Commission Working Units. - Section 2.
 Commission Decision-Making.
-Committee work and decisions are forwarded to the full Commission for further consideration and approval through the Executive Committee, unless that work, or decision has been specifically delegated to a committee.
-All final decisions and work presented to the Commission must be approved by at least a majority of the quorum of the Commission. - Section 3.
+Committee work and decisions are forwarded to the full Commission for further consideration and approval through the Executive Committee, unless that work or decision has been specifically delegated to a committee.
+All final decisions and work presented to the Commission must be approved by at least a majority of the quorum of the

+Commission.

+- Section 3.
 Standing Committees.
-The Commission has established five standing committees: Executive; Operations; Planning, Priorities and Allocations (PP&A); Public Policy (PPC); and Standards and Best Practices (SBP). - Section 4.
+The Commission has established four standing committees: Executive; Membership and Community Engagement (MCE); Planning, Priorities and Allocations (PP&A); and Standards and Best Practices (SBP). - Section 4.
 Committee Membership.
-Only Commissioners or Alternates assigned to the committees by the Commission Co-Chairs, the Commission Co-Chairs themselves, and Committee-Only members nominated by the committee and appointed by the BOS shall serve as voting members of the committees. - Section 5.
+Only Commissioners or Alternates assigned to the committees by the Commission Co-Chairs, the Commission Co-Chairs themselves, and Committee-Only members nominated by the committee and approved by the Commission shall serve as voting members of the committees. - Section 5.
 Meetings.
-All committee meetings are open to the public, and the public is welcome to attend and participate, but without voting privileges.

-- Section 6.
+All committee meetings are open to the public, and the public is welcome to attend and participate.
+While members of the public do not have voting privileges, they play a critical role in informing discussions. - Section 6.
 Other Working Units.
 The Commission and its committees may create other working units such as subcommittees, ad-hoc committees, caucuses, task forces, or work groups, as they deem necessary and appropriate. - A. The Commission is empowered to create caucuses of subsets of Commission members who are members of "key or priority populations" or "populations of interest" as identified in the comprehensive HIV plan, such as consumers.
 Caucuses are ongoing for as long as they are needed. - B. Task forces are established to address a specific issue or need and may be ongoing or time limited.